 Communities Are Grown, Not Built

-Make some noise.
 Make friends.
-Show your friends and your community what you can offer them.
+Show your friends and your tribe what you can offer them.
 Be patient in time; you will find your voice.

 Don’t Try to Replace the Community.

 Don’t try to re-invent the wheel.
 Don’t build your customised online communities from scratch to compete with Facebook, etc. There is no point.
 You can never catch up or compete.

-Instead, concentrate on adding value to these existing social networks through your brand’s presence.
+Instead, concentrate on adding value to these platforms through your brand’s presence.

 Content Is King.

 On the world wide web, content is king!
-Content is anything from articles, blog posts, infographics, photos, tutorials, videos, podcasts, reviews, etc.
+Content includes articles, blog posts, social media posts, images, infographics, photos, tutorials, videos, podcasts, reviews, etc.

-If regular content production isn’t part of your social media strategy, it will fail.
-If this sounds overwhelming, then outsource your social media marketing, then you can focus on running your business.
+It will fail if regular content production isn’t part of your social media strategy.
+If this sounds overwhelming, outsource your social media marketing (SMM).
+Then you can focus on running your company.

-But it applies to your customers’ demographics that you continue producing engaging content on various media for your social media campaign and that it is regular.
+But it applies to your target audiences’ demographics that you continue producing engaging content on various media for your social media campaign and that it is regular.

-Because once you stop producing articles, photos, podcasts, reviews, and videos, you stop participating in social media, and relationships whither and your business suffers.
+Because once you stop producing articles, photos, podcasts, reviews, and videos, you stop participating in SMM, and relationships will whither, and your business will suffer.

-If social media marketing isn’t working for you, ask yourself if you are breaking any of these rules.
+If social media engagement isn’t working for you, ask yourself if you are following the above rules of engagement.
 An honest self-assessment will help you find a solution to improving the level of engagement in your campaigns.